0xbenc/skyway/README.md

 ### What is Skyway?

-Skyway is desktop chatbot application powered by OpenAI models and APIs.
+Skyway is a desktop chatbot application powered by OpenAI models and APIs.

 Skyway currently runs models such as `gpt-3.5-turbo` and `gpt-4`.